 The Howard Mollett case

-this year was particularly painful, where the victim, in attempting to buy his first home, lost £67,000 when scammers used his solicitor’s email address to convince him to send the money to alternate bank accounts.
-He is still trying to retrieve this money, and no one can decide who is to blame.
+in 2017 was particularly painful, where the victim, in attempting to buy his first home, lost £67,000 when scammers used his solicitor’s email address to convince him to send the money to alternate bank accounts.

 1. Money and the human approach